 A highlight of the Feria held every year, is the annual International Reina De Cafe Beauty Pageant (Miss Coffee Beauty Pageant, due to Manizales being in the coffee growing region of Colombia) held during the Feria.
 It is basically your typical beauty pageant 'we want world peace and we'll acheive it by prancing around in our bikinis in front of a...more

 The Feria de Manizales, or Fair of Manizales, has been held every year (except 1980, due to an earthquake) since it's inception in 1954.
 It takes place from the beggining of January (2007 started on the 5th, though I don't know if that is the same day every year), and lasts for two weeks.During the festival the streets are packed with revellers...more

 About 2hrs north of Manizales, along a very winding road, is a little village, perched atop a hill overlooking the surrounding areas, called Salamina.
 Salamina is what they call a 'pueblo paisa', a typical little village in the 'zona cafetera', the coffee growing region of Colombia.
 It is one of the oldest towns in the region, and due to it's isolation, has been able to maintain a very typical feel.

 Most people come here on a daytrip from Manizales.
 You could also use it as a stopping point to break the journey between Medellin and Manizales, or even spend a few days as I did.

 Check out my Salamina page for more.

-Favorite thing: Small city with climate all year round like north European summer.
+Small city with climate all year round like north European summer.